lilyyang93/personal-project-dog-social-networking-app/README.md

 ## (Tentative) Third party APIs:
 * Google photos API https://developers.google.com/photos (to upload photos of your dog)
 * The noun project https://thenounproject.com/ (for profile icons)
-* The bored API https://www.boredapi.com/ (show option to generate random activity if no friends available)
+* The bored API https://www.boredapi.com/ (show option to generate random activity if no friends available) ?? or The Dog API https://thedogapi.com/ (display random photo of a dog if no friends available)